klees/ILIAS/docs/documentation/input-processing.md

 ### Feedback when Rejecting Input

 The circumstances in which the system receives input have a huge variety regarding their sources.
-There are forms that are operated by users, that need to be informed regarding the success or failure of the desired input.
-There are forms of input that are very technical in their nature, like reading data from the database or XML-import files, where machines are talking to other machines along a more or less strictly defined interface.
-There are forms of input, that seem to be machine- to-machine like the former, but where we in fact don't really know if and how humans that need feedback are involved, e.g. the SOAP-Interface or JSON-over-HTTP- interfaces.
+There are forms that are operated by users, who need to be informed about success or failure of the desired input.
+There are types of input that are very technical in their nature, like reading data from the database or XML-import files, where machines are talking to other machines along a more or less strictly defined interface.
+There are forms of input that seem to be machine- to-machine like the former, but where we in fact don't really know if and how humans that need feedback are involved, e.g. the SOAP-Interface or JSON-over-HTTP- interfaces.

-The requirements regarding the mere filtering of the data that reach the system are very similar in all these cases: We need to make sure that only data maching certain criteria in shape and content may pass the boundary of the system and be subject to further processing.
+The requirements regarding the mere filtering of the data that reach the system are very similar in all these cases: We need to make sure that only data matching certain criteria in shape and content may pass the boundary of the system and be subject to further processing.
 Data should be scrutinized as closely and early as possible.
 The requirements regarding feedback to the other side of the